Pentagon reaffirms Microsoft’s JEDI cloud contract win despite procurement mistake

 “No one forced Amazon to bid high in the procurement.
 Amazon alone made the choice to bid high, but now wants to find a way to avoid the consequences of its own bad business decisions,” Frank Shaw, Microsoft corporate vice president for communications wrote in a May 7 blog post.

-Shaw criticized Amazon for “keeping vital technology from the men and women in uniform,” and alluded to his own time as an active duty Marine officer in the 1980s.
+Shaw criticized Amazon for “keeping vital technology from the men and women in uniform,” and alluded to his own time as an active-duty Marine officer in the 1980s.
 Although Microsoft was critical of JEDI when the procurement started more than two years ago, Microsoft can now say it is the only significant JEDI bidder that has not brought legal action against it.
 Earlier bid protests by Oracle and IBM failed to block the award.

 “The only thing that’s certain about Amazon’s new complaint is that it will force American warfighters to wait even longer for the 21st-century technology they need — perpetuating Amazon’s record of putting its own interests ahead of theirs,” Shaw wrote.